RushilDaya/airquality/README.md

 -> centralize environment  variables

 * issue: the key doesn't account for the same time but different params: need to fix that - for now being optimistic in using different timestamps for the values

+* note i needed to change the lambda timeout away from 3 seconds to 15s